AlexRJ-Marine/arj-marine/_posts/2019-09-24-Open cv function evalutation framework.markdown

 ### Live preview of image processing functions.

-This script could be applied many other functions in Open CV and will be a useful tool in developing other projects in the future.
-In this case i used a bilateral filter as it was useful for an edge detection project i am working on.
-The Python script (below) produces an output that looks like this, with the original image shown to the side in a mac preview window for reference.
+This script could be applied to many other functions in Open CV and will be a useful tool in developing other projects in the future.
+In this case I used a bilateral filter as it was useful for an edge detection project I am working on.
+The Python script (below) produces an output that looks like this, with the original image shown to the side in a Mac preview window for reference.

 <figure class="figure-100">
 <img class="scaled" src="{{site.baseurl}}/site_images/2019-09-24/opencv_logo.png" alt="Faild to load image">